ketkiambekar/google-hash-code-2021/Pizza/README.md

 Instructions to run
 Clone the repository
-Execute the command "python pizza.py a.txt".
-Substitute "a.txt" with other inputfile names for each run.
+Execute the command "python pizza.py a_example".
+Substitute "a_example" with other inputfile names for each run.